 While the vast majority of building projects will run smoothly, sometimes things do go wrong.
 A building guarantee provides protection when these issues arise.

-A 10-year building guarantee offers coverage if you experience defective structural or weather tightness elements within a 10-year period after the completion of your building works.
+A 10-year building guarantee offers coverage if you experience defective structural or weather-tightness elements within a 10-year period after the completion of your building works.
 It provides much greater protection than both the Building Act and Consumer Guarantees Act.
 It may also be that your builder stops working as a builder during the 10 years after completion.
 The guarantee is there to protect your housing investment.

 Are they required by law?